PostgREST/postgrest/docs/api.rst

 .. _upsert:

-UPSERT
+Upsert
 ======

-You can make an UPSERT with :code:`POST` and the :code:`Prefer: resolution=merge-duplicates` header:
+You can make an upsert with :code:`POST` and the :code:`Prefer: resolution=merge-duplicates` header:

 .. tabs::